Waterproof phones and accessories

 If there’s an X, such as IPX8, it means the device isn’t rated – so IPX8 would be tested for waterproofing but not dustproofing.

-Some manufacturers provide more information, such as Sony.
+Some manufacturers provide more details, such as Sony.
 We’d recommend exploring manufacturers’ websites for more information.